dncoyote/interview-guides/Notes/CoreJava.md

 - The `finalize()` method is defined in the Object class, so all classes in Java have a `finalize()` method inherited from Object.
 By default, the `finalize()` method does nothing, so if a class needs to perform cleanup operations, it should override this method.
 - `finalize()` has been deprecated since Java 9.
 It is recommended to use try-catch-finally or try-with resources or `Autocloseable` interface instead.

+## **Exception
+- Exception class is the superclass of all checked exceptions.
+It represents exceptional conditions that can be handled programmatically, such as I/O errors, network errors, and application-specific errors.
+Subclasses of Exception include `IOException`, `SQLException`, and `RuntimeException`.
+- The parent class of the Exception class and Error class in Java is the Throwable class.

 ## **Exception handling**

 - Exception handling in Java is a mechanism to handle runtime errors and exceptional situations that may occur during the execution of a program.